-If you had to put this together in one Mosaic, here’s how it looks: I lead a faith community in mission in Northern Ontario, emphasizing unity and holiness, the formation of faith, hope, and love, Jesus’ authority, and anticipating new creation.
+Our faith community on mission here in Northern Ontario, emphasizes unity and holiness, the formation of faith, hope, and love, Jesus’ authority, and anticipating new creation.
 We are neither conservative nor liberal, progressive or traditional.
 We stand resolutely against racism and aspire to keep a rigorous personal ethic.
 We take social evils seriously and submit ourselves the authority of scripture.
 We are fighting for the awakening of human reverence and justice and want to share Jesus with the world.
 We emphasize God’s love, seek a life of rich prayer and want to stay on mission.
 We are working out modern distortions of Christianity in a post-Christian culture.

-Christians wanting to make any movement through post-modernity must be in tune, profoundly I believe, with what inspired the first Christians.
-We must understand their faith and the stories that they believed they were bringing to climax and the character of the king they sought to follow with all their hearts.
+Christians wanting to make any movement through post-modernity, I believe, must be in tune profoundly with what inspired the first Christians.
+We do not have always to adopt their strategies.
+But we must understand their faith and the stories that they believed they were bringing to climax and the character of the king they sought to follow with all their hearts.
 We must be courageous enough to measure tradition against scripture critically, and masterful in drawing secularized men and women into the presence of God.
 I’ve tried to learn everything I can about all of these things, and I find solitude whenever these threads interact and weave beautifully.

 So I invite you, if searching for the future of Christianity, to come along.
-I’d love to hear your thoughts and meet fellow navigators.
-You might find me these days in the woods of the Boreal Forest.
+I’d love to hear your thoughts and meet fellow sojourners.
+You might find me these days thinking about such things in the woods of the Boreal Forest.
 But what better a place to meet.
-Email me, or drop a note some other way; I’d love to learn from you and encourage you.
+Email me, or drop a note some other way; I’d love to learn from you and encourage you if possible.